aaryanporwal/uprighthelper/README.md

-# uprighthelper
+# uprighthelper 🪑 🤖

 ## Description:
 To have a proper posture, you need to stay upright while sitting.
-This website is designed to help you achieve this by warning you whenever you are not sitting upright.
+This website uses machine learning model to learn patterns 👣 in your posture and it helps your back by keeping you in a proper posture.
+This is acheived by warning you whenever you are not sitting upright with an alert sound and visual effects.
 ## Running the website:
  You can run the website on: https://aaryanporwal.github.io/uprighthelper/

  OR

  ### To run the website locally:
  Just clone the repo and open index.html in your browser
  1. When asked by the browser, give permission to utilize the webcam.